Hawkrex/RandstalkerGUI/README.md

 Used to edit the preset and personal_settings json files.

 In the **Preset tab**, beware of the **Starting items**, **Items distribution** and **Hints** sections as no securisation mechanism is implemented in the GUI.
-In the **Personal Settings** tab, colors must respect the format "#RGB" with R, G and B respectively Red, Green and Blue which values goes from 0 (no color) to 9..A to F (Full color).

 ### Options